-Dancing and Entertainment License: After reviewing all of the "Dancing" and "Entertainment" license applications, it was discovered that three, or 100%, of the licensee's did indicate the nature of the activity that they were requesting to have licensed, and were properly charged for an entertainment only license.

-Unfortunately, by error, this particular application requests two separate licenses, "Dancing" and "Entertainment", using one application request which does not properly reflect the two separate licensing fees on the application itself.
+Dancing and Entertainment License: After reviewing all of the "Dancing" and "Entertainment" license applications, it was discovered that one, or 3%, of the licensee's did not indicate the nature of the activity that they were requesting to have licensed, in which case no license should have been issued until further clarification was received.
+In addition, seven cases, or 19%, of the licensee's were improperly charged for an entertainment only license when a dance area license was also requested in the description section of the application, resulting in under charging the licensee.
+By error, the application requests these two separate licenses using one application, but does not reflect the two separate licensing fees on the application itself or the \$300.00 maximum combined annual fee, resulting in \$525.00 of lost licensing revenue, this quarter alone.

-However, per the Audit Department's meeting with Deputy Commissioner Somers, on May 10, 2007, it was agreed upon that the Dance Area and Entertainment License applications are in deed two separate and distinct licenses, with two individual fee schedules.
+Per the Audit Department's meeting with Deputy Commissioner Somers, on May 10, 2007, it was agreed upon that the Dance Area and Entertainment License applications are in deed two separate and distinct licenses, with two individual fee schedules.
 In addition, Deputy Commissioner Somers stated that the two applications were previously combined in order to more easily track the maximum annual Dance & Entertainment licensing fee amount of \$300.00.
 As a result, Deputy Commissioner Somers stated that she would be updating the Dance & Entertainment license application forms to reflect both the individual Dance and Entertainment licensing fees, as soon as the "Adobe Writer" software program, is purchased and received.
 At this time, the software is being researched and corrections are intended to be processed and estimated to be completed by June 2007.

-Lastly, the Audit Department also noted that all, or 100% of the applications reviewed did indicate the seating capacity of the establishment, as determined by the Syracuse Fire Department.
-As a result, the City Auditor now feels that the Licensing Department is currently doing a fine job of clearly indicating the seating capacity of each Dance and Entertainment license application received.
+Lastly, the Audit Department has also noted that two, or 6% of the applications reviewed did not indicate the seating capacity of the establishment, as determined by the Syracuse Fire Department.
+However, since the City Auditor has seen a noted improvement in this area, it is now felt that the Licensing Department is clearly and consistently indicating the seating capacity of each Dance and Entertainment license application.
+As a result, the City Auditor will begin to consider reducing testing in this area, going forward.

-Exhibition License: After reviewing all of the Exhibition license applications, it was discovered that eight, or 89%, of the applications were either inappropriately categorized or over charged.
-At least one application should have been issued as a "One Day Dance License at a cost of \$20.00 per day, two applications should have been issued as a "Theater/Stage Production License" at a cost of \$15.00 per day, and three applications should have been issued as a "One Day Concert License" also with a fee of \$15.00 per day, but all were mistakenly classified as an Exhibition License with a fee of fifty five dollars, resulting in over charging the licensees by \$35.00-\$40.00 each, equaling a total projected refund amount of \$240.00.
+Exhibition License: After reviewing all of the Exhibition license applications, it was discovered that four, or 100%, of the applications were either inappropriately categorized or over charged.
+At least one application should have been issued as a "Theater/Stage Production License" at a cost of \$15.00 per day and three applications should have been issued as "One Day Concert Licenses" with a fee of \$15.00 per day, but all were mistakenly classified as an Exhibition License with a fee of fifty five dollars, resulting in over charging the licensees by \$40.00 per day, equaling a total projected refund amount of \$400.00.

-In addition, there were two applications that were classified and charged for an Exhibition License at a fee of \$55.00 per day, but further research revealed that such events as school dances, graduation ceremonies, private parties and weddings are actually considered private events which are exempt from general licensing requirements, resulting in a total projected refund amount of \$110.00.
+In addition, there were no exempt applications that were mistakenly classified and charged for an Exhibition License at a fee of \$55.00 per day, for such events as school dances, graduation ceremonies, private parties or weddings, which are actually considered private events, exempt from general licensing requirements.